wwjjbb/airplane-mode/readme.txt

 * cd into top level directory
 * mkdir ../build
-* cmake  -DCMAKE_INSTALL_PREFIX=MYPREFIX ../build
+* meson setup ../build .
   * there are two build options which are defaulted to live build values
   * USE_SYSTEM_BUS (defaults to ON)
   * USE_SYSTEM_CONFIG (defaults to ON)
-* cmake --build ../build [ --clean-first ]

 QtCreator:

-* Open the top-level CMakeLists.txt as a project and select the Desktop kit.
+* Open the top-level meson.build as a project and select the Desktop kit.
 * As required using Build menu actions

 Source Archive
 --------------

-Note this picks up the version from the top-level CMakeLists,txt file:
   $ cd top-level build directory
-  $ ninja -v package_source
+  $ meson dist

 Installing
 ----------

-It's a standard cmake install, works with a prefix etc
+It's a standard meson install
-  # cmake  --build . --target package_source
+  # cd build
+  # meson install --destdir <DESTDIR>

 Afterwards: